steadfast-collective/statamic-convertkit/README.md

-# Convertkit
+# ConvertKit For Statamic

-> Convertkit is a Statamic addon that does something pretty neat.
+> "ConvertKit For Statamic" is a Statamic addon that integrates ConvertKit with Statamic Forms.

 ## Features
+Add Subscribers via Statamic forms.
 This addon does:

 - This